-At TasteTV’s 13th Annual International Chocolate Salon, March 30, 2019, in Golden Gate Park, Ronnie and I did a presentation on local artisan chocolate history.
+At TasteTV’s 13th Annual International Chocolate Salon, March 30, 2019, in Golden Gate Park, Cacaopod and I did a presentation on local artisan chocolate history.
 But before that, we and a couple of our other CBTB-ers visited the contemporary local chocolatiers who were at the Salon and found lots of good stuff, including some new and interesting experiences.

 Lily pads & starry skies